Thejuse/SocialColors/README.md

 ## Getting Started

 ### Download & Customize
 You want to manage & host SocialColors yourself?
 You can [download](https://github.com/Thejuse/SocialColors/zipball/master), customice and use the colors and default stylings manually.
-Both CSS and CSS Preprocessor (Less and SCSS) formats are included.
+Both CSS and CSS Preprocessor (SCSS) formats are included.

 ### Using CSS
 1. Copy the `socialcolors.css` in your CSS directory.